 Learning and play for all, through inclusive design and technology

-Three of the desks in the classroom are supplied with a tablet connected to Kahoot! and the third desk is equipped with the AV1.
+Three of the desks in the classroom were supplied with a tablet connected to Kahoot! and the third desk is equipped with the AV1.
 Kahoot! is a gaming platform that allows teachers and students to create games (known as kahoots) and share them either in the class or across the internet.
-Again, it brings people together inside and outside the classroom, says Eikhaug, creating emotional engagement and a sense of belonging.
+Again, it brings people together inside and outside the classroom, said Eikhaug, creating emotional engagement and a sense of belonging.
 “These products communicate the value of empathy within technology and emotion within the digital realm.”

 - Administering Body: Design and Architecture Norway (DOGA)

 - Design Team: Benny Lund, Victoria Høisæther, Onny Eikhaug